La Paz (Bolivia): Top 10 Things to Do

 Market Vendors

-The small Botanical Garden costs just 1 boliviano (12p) each to get in.
-It’s not the world’s greatest botanical garden, but has many native species and is a haven of calm in this crazy city.
+The small Botanical Garden is not the world’s greatest botanical garden, but it has many native species and is a haven of calm in this crazy city.
+And with tickets costing just 1 boliviano (12p) each, you can hardly complain about the price!

 La Paz Botanical Garden